Lesson 23: Writing

 Live your life.
 Hm.
 I thought I’d already been doing that.

-But no. Lish and Belknap happened after all that.
+But no. I wasn’t.
+I was dicking around.
+Lish and Belknap happened after all that.
 Man, I had a busy couple of years.
 I didn’t know it, but I had a lot going on.
 A lot went on after them, too, but after them it was different.
 I was paying attention.
-Almost sixty years is a long time to remember things.
+Sixty some years is a long time to remember things.
 Paying attention helps.
 What else has stuck in my mind is two things:

-1) I was at Lish's house one night when Kesey came over.
-He had just sold the rights to Cuckoo's Nest to Kirk Douglas for ten thousand bucks.
+1) I was at Lish's house the night Kesey came over and had just sold the rights to Cuckoo's Nest to Kirk Douglas for ten thousand bucks.
 He was stoked.
-He'd just seen a motorcycle accident, however, and was a pretty shaken up.
+But he'd just seen a motorcycle accident and was a pretty shaken up.
 We talked about it.
-We talked about a kibbutz in Israel, comic books, the sexual athleticism of the Negro male and wrestling, which we all had in common.
-The thing that’s stuck in my mind about it was that we were all ordinary guys, just the three of us, shooting the shit.
+We talked about a kibbutz in Israel, comic books, the sexual athleticism of the Negro male…and wrestling, which we all had in common.
+The thing that’s stuck in my mind about the night was that we were ordinary guys, just the three of us, shooting the shit.
 We were all interested in what the other had to say.
 There wasn't anything mystical about any of it or any of us.
 One of us had written a book that was going to get made into a movie by Kirk Douglas.
 Another of us had his own literary magazine and hung out with some new literary agent by the name of Lynn Nesbit.
 And I had a really cute girlfriend.
-It seemed to me that we would all prefer to be exactly who he was.
+It seemed to me that we would all prefer to be exactly who we were.

-2) I met Belknap with her fiancé.
+2) I met Belknap with her fiancé one night.
 He was jealous of me.
 He kept trying to prove how much better than me he was.
-I could have told him that I was young, and he was old, but didn't.
+I could have told him, “Hey, I’m young, you’re old,” but didn't.
 If he wanted to be better than me, fine.
 I wanted her to be happy.
 I liked her.
 I liked him because she did.
+I wrote a story about her long after I’d known her.
+It was called Leonor Fini.
+It’s in the section called Esmeralda and Other Stories.
+Go read it.
+I dare you.
+It more than likely sucks.
+I hadn’t figured out how to write yet.